mouse-reeve/kyranides/03_book_1.md

 Ivy. _For Women's Travail_.
 If you Crown a
 Woman with it, that has hard Travail, she will presently bring forth without pain. _For Prægnation_.
-If any Woman suffer-difficulty with pain in prægnation, gird her with it, and she will breed without pain.
-And if you mix of the Juyce of the.
-Leaves ℥j. and of Honey another and give it an Hydropick person, the party will purge without
+If any Woman suffer difficulty with pain in prægnation, gird her with it, and she will breed without pain.
+And if you mix of the Juyce of the Leaves ℥j. and of Honey another ℥. and give it an Hydropick person, the party will purge without
 danger: But a Woman, if she drinks it, will suffer a Flux of Blood. _Zaucos_ or _Zeucos_,